musicslayer/self_publish_book/README.md

 Validates the e-book's CSS file.

 > [!IMPORTANT]
-> You can access this from within Sigil, but unfortunately it defaults to validating against an older version of CSS, which will show a lot of bogus errors.
+> You can access this from within Sigil, but unfortunately it validates against an older version of CSS, which will show a lot of bogus errors.
 It's better to go to the website and make sure "CSS Level 3 + SVG" is selected, and then use the option that lets you manually copy/paste the CSS file's contents.

 #### Play Books
 Website: https://play.google.com/books<br/>